jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (b) authorise the society to proceed on its own behalf with the promotion; or (c) authorise the society to appoint another licensed promoter to take over and complete the promotion.

-### 218 Licensed promoter's licence not transferable
+### 218 Licensed promoter’s licence not transferable
-(1) A licensed promoter's licence is not transferable.
+(1) A licensed promoter’s licence is not transferable.
 (2) This section is subject to sections 215 and 217.

 ### 219 Regulations relating to licensed promoters
 The Governor-General may, by Order in Council, make regulations for all or any of the following purposes:
-  (a) prescribing the content of a licensed promoter's agreement:
+  (a) prescribing the content of a licensed promoter’s agreement:
-  (b) providing for the manner and timing of the audit of a licensed promoter's trust account:
+  (b) providing for the manner and timing of the audit of a licensed promoter’s trust account:
   (c) prescribing the maximum, expressed in any appropriate way including a specific amount or a percentage, that may be deducted by a licensed promoter for expenses incurred in promoting class 3 gambling:
   (d) prescribing the maximum reward, expressed in any appropriate way including a specific amount or a percentage, that may be paid to a licensed promoter for promoting class 3 gambling:
   (e) providing for the maximum number of class 3 gambling activities that may be conducted or promoted by a licensed promoter during the period of a licence:
-  (f) providing for the supervision of class 3 gambling activities promoted by licensed promoters by the police and gambling inspectors:
+  (f) providing for the supervision of class 3 gambling activities promoted by licensed promoters by the Police and gambling inspectors:
   (g) providing for any other matters that are contemplated by, or necessary for, giving full effect to this subpart and its due administration.

 ## Part 3 — Institutions